florianthom/MobileAppPublicHealthFrontend/API_documentation.md

 --------------------------------------------------
 ## Screens
+The Screens are the pages the user can see of the App itself.
 All Screen have kind of the same structure.
 Each of them shows a screen that is visible for the users.
 After importing the important files and packages (internal and extermal), a class is created, which extends the StatefulWidget.
 Afterwards a underline-class is created that extends the State<> of the former class.

 ### InitialAppInstallationScreen.dart